Kishor Wasan

 Kishor M. Wasan is a Canadian pharmacologist, pharmacist and professor.
 He was the dean of the University of Saskatchewan's College of Pharmacy and Nutrition from 2014 to 2019 and associate dean of research and graduate studies at the Faculty of Pharmaceutical Sciences at the University of British Columbia (UBC) from 2011 to 2014.
 Previously at UBC, he was chair of pharmaceutics and national director of the Canadian Summer Student Research Program after first joining the faculty in 1995.
 Wasan's research focuses on lipid-based drug delivery and the interaction between lipoprotein and pharmaceuticals.
 He has published more than 550 peer-reviewed articles and abstracts and has received over 25 prestigious awards.
 He is a founding member and co-director of UBC's Neglected Global Diseases Initiative.
 Dr. Wasan recently received the 2025 MD Anderson Cancer Center Distinguished Alumnus Award and the 2025 CSPS Life Time Achievement Award.
+Dr. Wasan is a UBC Distinguished University Scholar.
+Dr. Kishor Wasan Family was named family of the Year by the Knights of Columbus in June 2026 for their Prostate Cancer Awareness Work.

 Early life and family

 Kishor M. Wasan's parents were both academics.
 His mother was a physician and his father, Madanlal T. Wasan (1930–2005), was a professor at Queen's University in Ontario.
 He showed interest in science from a young age and would "hang out in their labs asking questions about why and how things happened".